 Gil Rose Biography

-Gil Rose is a conductor helping to shape the future of United Arab Emirates exness classical music.
+Gil Rose is a conductor helping to shape exness kenya the future of classical music.
 His dynamic performances and many recordings have garnered international critical praise.

 Mr. Rose maintains a busy schedule as a guest conductor on both the opera and symphonic platforms.
 He made his Tanglewood debut in 2002 and in 2003 he debuted with the Netherlands Radio Symphony at the Holland Festival.
 He has led the American Composers Orchestra, Warsaw Philharmonic, National Symphony Orchestra of the Ukraine, Cleveland Chamber Symphony, Orchestra della Svizzera Italiana, and National Orchestra of Porto.